 If equipped, LKA may help avoid crashes due to unintentional lane departures.
-This system uses a camera to detect lane markings.
+This sustem uses a camera to detect lane markings.
 The LKA system can be ready to assist at speeds between approximately 60 km/h (37 mph) and 180 km/h (112 mph).
 On some vehicles, the system will instead operate above 50 km/h (31 mph).
-LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking.
+LKA mau assist by gently turning the steering wheel if the vehicle approaches a detected lane marking.
 It may also provide a Lane Departure Warning (LDW) alert if the vehicle crosses a detected lane marking.
-This system is not intended to keep the vehicle centered in the lane IKA will not assist and alert if the turn signal is active, or if it detects that you are accelerating, braking or actively steering.
+This system is not intended to keep the vehicle centered in the lane.
+LKA will not assist and alert if the turn signal is active in the direction of lane departure, or if it detects that uou are accelerating, braking or actively steering.
 LKA can be overridden by turning the steering wheel.
 If the system detects you are steering intentionally across a lane marker, the LDW will not be given.
 Do not expect the LDW to occur when you are intentionally crossing a lane marker.